What’s a feral cat? Is it an outdoor cat? What does feral mean? What exactly IS a feral cat? Let’s get basic with feral cat facts and misconceptions.

 According to some studies by the American Veterinary Medical Association, feral cats show the same baseline of health that owned cats do.
 They are as healthy as any other cat.

 If a cat is truly feral, with little to no socialization to humans, it can be done, but it might take years.
 Even then, they aren’t going to be the same loving companion you see awaiting adoption at your local shelter.
-They may only trust their caretaker.
+They may only trust their caretaker or rescuer.
 Their lives were shaped by growing up ‘wild’.
-They may never enjoy being touched by humans.
+They may never enjoy being touched by strangers or even you.